camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/get-variable-instance.md

 ---

-Retrieves a single historic variable by id.
+Retrieves a historic variable by id.

 # Method